The book Mindsight.

 Let’s look at each of the above scenarios to see how easily I could come to the quitting decision.

 Coconut oil: There was a time when everyone and their brother was on the coconut oil bandwagon.
 I have a friend that swears the coconut oil extended his wife’s life (she suffered from Lewy Body Dementia).
 I jumped on that bandwagon with both feet for several months.
 Unfortunately, I started feeling horrible and I immediately gained a lot of weight.
-I gave up.
+I quit.

 CrossFit: According to many, CrossFit was going to be the answer to my exercise dilemma.
 I could get an extremely varied workout and have the social connection I craved.
 The problem was that I just couldn’t wrap my head around how throwing tractor tires around was the right exercise for me.
 I’m more of a treadmill and Zumba girl.
-I gave up.
+I quit.

 Electronic Planners: I’m a very tactile and visual learner.
 I still read paper books instead of using an e-reader.
 I like the feel of the paper and I’m comfortable with how the information gets into my brain.
 But, because so many of my respected colleagues and friends swore that e-planners were the way to go, I gave it a shot.
 And then I started not logging appointments into my calendar correctly and missed a few appointments and reminders.
 I was trying to do something that was inconsistent with how I worked.
 It worked for them, it didn’t work for me.
-I gave up.
+I quit.

 The book Mindsight: I primarily work with people with ADHD.
 Understanding more about how the brain works is a passion for me.
 But, man, this book was tough.
 I only made it about 25% through and finally had to throw in the towel.
 If I was going to be a brain surgeon it may have been worth my time.
 I’m not.
 Quitting on Mindsight gave me the bandwidth to pursue more approachable educational materials.
-I gave up.
+I quit.

 Looking for more ways to help decide whether giving up is the right thing to do?
 According to HuffPost, there are seven major reasons that quitting is the right thing to do: